Betty: An Automatic Differentiation Library for Multilevel Optimization: Background: Gradient-based Multilevel Optimization

-In this paper, we focus in particular on \textit{gradient-based} MLO, rather than zeroth-order methods like Bayesian optimization~\cite{cui2019new}, in order to efficiently scale to high-dimensional problems.
+In this paper, we focus in particular on \textit{gradient-based} MLO, rather than zeroth-order methods like Bayesian optimization~\citep{cui2019new}, in order to efficiently scale to high-dimensional problems.
 Essentially, gradient-based MLO calculates gradients of the cost function $\mathcal{C}_k(\theta_k, \mathcal{U}_k, \mathcal{L}_k)$ with respect to the corresponding parameter $\theta_k$, with which gradient descent is performed to solve for optimal parameters $\theta_k^*$ for every problem $P_k$.
 Since optimal parameters from lower level problems (\textit{i}.\textit{e}. $\theta_l^*\in\mathcal{L}_k$) can be functions of $\theta_k$ (criterion \textbf{A2}), $\frac{d\mathcal{C}_k}{d\theta_k}$ can be expanded using the chain rule as follows:

-While calculating direct gradients is straightforward with existing automatic differentiation frameworks such as PyTorch~\cite{paszke2019pytorch}, a major difficulty in gradient-based MLO lies in best-response Jacobian\footnote{We abuse the term Jacobian for a total derivative here while it is originally a matrix of partial derivatives} (\textit{i}.\textit{e}. $\frac{d\theta_l^*}{d\theta_k}$) calculation, which will be discussed in depth in Section~\ref{sec:autodiff_mlo}.
-Once gradient calculation is enabled, gradient-based optimization is executed from lower level problems to upper level problems in a topologically reverse order, reflecting the underlying hierarchy.
+While calculating direct gradients (purple) is straightforward with existing automatic differentiation engines like PyTorch~\citep{paszke2019pytorch}, a major difficulty in gradient-based MLO lies in best-response Jacobian\footnote{We abuse the term Jacobian for a total derivative here while it is originally a matrix of partial derivatives} (orange) calculation, which will be discussed in depth in Section~\ref{sec:autodiff_mlo}.
+Once gradient calculation for each level $k$ is enabled via Equation~\eqref{eq:base}, gradient-based optimization is executed from lower to upper level problems in a topologically reverse order, reflecting underlying hierarchies.